quyennguyen2201/LLM_climaterisk_2026/README.md

 1. Download of New Zealand climate statements from the CRE search hub
 2. Exploratory analysis of the final sample
 3. Preliminary data analysis of climate risk disclosures using NLP
-4. Analysis of agentic RAG LLM-assisted results
+4. Analysis of agentic RAG results
+5. Benchmark RAG results with groundtruth

 For the full implementation of the agentic RAG pipeline, see: https://github.com/florentaden/agent-climate-disclosure